Tête-à-Tête

 Tête-à-Tête is an art history based board game that allows people to engage with the people, stories, and themes behind the Rococo art period.

-There are two point systems: sin and reputation chips.
+The point systems consists of sin (red) and reputation (white) chips.
 Reputation chips serve as your life force and ultimately decide a winner.
 Sin chips on the other hand give you greater movement and freedom during gameplay, but penalize you and the end of the game.
 Winners are calculated by taking away a reputation chip for every sin chip you have at the end of the game.

 The player with the most reputation chips at the end of the game wins (and gets to keep their head).

-The game ends when a player reaches all 7 sin rooms.
+The game ends when a player reaches all Seven Sin Rooms.

 Each character has their own unique ability that aids them during gameplay.

-There are 42 unique event cards each based on different art pieces of the Rococo era.
+There are 42 unique event cards each based on the history and stories behind specific Rococo art pieces.

-It’s France, during the Rococo period, and the taller the wigs get, the grander life seems, and the more money is spent.
-Living amongst the aristocracy, it’s all about gaining power within the social and political sphere, and, of course, having a little bit of fun here and there.
-Party till your heart’s content, kiss a pair of lips you may not legally be bound to, or defend your honor in the early hours of the morning.
+It’s France, during the Rococo period, and the wigs are as tall as the spending habits.
+Living amongst the aristocracy, it’s all about power, and, of course, having a little bit of fun here and there.
+Party till your heart’s content, kiss a pair of lips you may not legally be bound to, and defend your honor in the early hours of the morning.
 Life is all glitter and pastels, and you hope it never ends.
 Then again, all good things do.

 Will it be “off with your head”?
 Or will you be able to have your cake and eat it too?